Understanding light from a plants perspectiveBy Michelle Moore, owner of The Greenhouse Catalog

 There are two basic types of natural light; direct and diffuse.
 Direct, or spectral light, consists of rays of light emanating from the sun.
 This directional and intense light creates shadows and burning rays.
 Diffuse light occurs naturally as the sun’s rays are scattered by the atmosphere, greenhouse gasses or cloud cover.
-Diffused light wraps around objects because it is not directional.
-The sun’s direct rays turn into diffused light as it passes through translucent material.
+Diffuse light wraps around objects because it is not directional.
+The sun’s direct rays turn into diffuse light as it passes through translucent material.
 The effect created will vary depending on the type of material the light passes through.
-Full spectrum, even light is the goal for a greenhouse.
+Full-spectrum, even light that is dispersed evenly is the goal for the greenhouse.

 In most situations, lumens or foot candles measure light intensity.
 Light bulbs, grow lights, and natural light meters use these measures almost exclusively.
 These measures describe the wave lengths visible to humans.
 There is not a direct correlation between Lumens and the light used by plants because the human eye cannot see all light.
 PAR (Photosynthetic Available Radiation) light values measure the light used by plants for photosynthesis.
 Direct or diffuse light do not have different PAR values.
 This means that our eyes perceive differences in lumens between direct and diffuse light.
 Diffuse light appears dimmer to us even though total light transmission is not decreased.